 > Perform a pilot regional project in the West Mediterranean: Algeria, France, Italy, Malta, Morocco, Spain and Tunisia (other Western Mediterranean countries can also participate in training activities);

 > Perform a pilot regional project in the Southeast Pacific with a specific cross-border exercise in the historical Bay of Guayaquil (Ecuador/Peru) and training activities benefiting Chile, Colombia, Ecuador, Panama and Peru.

-MSPglobal will provide the context for active and effective participation of policy-makers, scientists, citizens and other stakeholders to improve governance at multiple levels and achieve an ecosystem-based approach in support of the blue economy.
+MSPglobal is providing the context for active and effective participation of policy-makers, scientists, citizens and other stakeholders to improve governance at multiple levels and achieve an ecosystem-based approach in support of the blue economy.
 It is designed to support the implementation of the Joint Roadmap to accelerate Maritime/Marine Spatial Planning processes worldwide, adopted by the IOC-UNESCO and DG MARE as part of the conclusions of the 2nd International Conference on MSP, jointly organized in Paris in March 2017.

 MSPglobal is co-financed by the European Maritime and Fisheries Fund of the European Union.